IDN-C-X/ZeldrisRobot/README.md

 Alternatively, [contact my reporter bot on telegram](https://t.me/YumiUzo_bot)!
 (Keep all support questions in the support chat, where more people can help you.)

+## Credits

+Skittbot for Stickers module and memes in extras module.

+@1maverick1 for many stuffs.

+@AyraHikari for weather modules and some other stuffs.

+@RealAkito for reverse search modules.

+@nitanmarcel for chat blacklist // whitelist

+@MrYacha for connections

+@ATechnoHazard for many stuffs

+@nunopenim for webtools

+@corsicanu for android modules

+@Loli-Killer for /settitle command

+Any other missing Credits can be seen in commits!

 ## Starting the bot.

 Once you've setup your database and your configuration (see below) is complete, simply run: